 Replace Air Filter & When you restrict the air flow, you make your A/C work harder and thus raise the price of your utility bills & no brainer.

-Reduce Oven Use & It’s summer, time to grill out instead of slaving over an oven that is heating your home and thus increasing your A/C usage.
+Reduce Oven Use in the summer.
+It’s time to grill outside instead of slaving over an oven that is heating your home and thus increasing your A/C usage.

 Of course nobody is saying you can’t still use Pinterest for great ways to make a squirrel feeder out of an old microwave but remember that it’s a very practical and useful site as well.
 It should be noted that for all the major repairs, diagnosis, and recommendations it’s still best to call in the HVAC professionals or the plumbing contractors, at least for a consultation.